IceRaptor/BTDevNotes/Modeling.md

 - Add weapon attach points
 - ?
 What are vfxTransforms used for?
 - Disable animations on death

+## CU Misc Notes
+- If a model disappears in the mechlab, make sure the bounding box is set properly.
+If it's set incorrectly, it will vanish when it goes behind the 'wall'
+- Custom hardpoints are at **WeaponsAttachPoints** not **WeaponAttachPoints** as shown in the various CU bundles.
+Confirmed on Markolab import
+- Use NestedPrefabs on customrep to define additional prefabs that should be loaded.
+Use this when you want to reuse weapon prefabs across multiple models.

 # UABE Import Process<a name="import-uabe"></a>